ShermanMatthew/ShermanMatthew.github.io/_posts/2026-07-08-predicting-customer-loyalty.md

 tags: [Customer Loyalty, Machine Learning, Regression, Python]
 ---

-Our client, a grocery retailer, hired a market research consultancy to append market-level customer loyalty information to the database.
+Our client, a grocery retailer, hired a market research consulting firm to append market-level customer loyalty information to the database.
 However, only around 50% of the client's customer base could be tagged, thus the other half did not have this information present.
-Let's use ML to solve this!
+We will use machine learning to solve this.

 # Table of Contents